Articles

 Price range:

-• Top departures and popular routes often need deposits 12–18 months ahead, especially if you want single rooms or accessible rooms.
+• Top departures and popular routes often need deposits 12–18 months ahead, especially if you want single rooms, accessible rooms, or the best flight schedules.

 Best for: Seniors who prefer to fly in, park themselves somewhere comfortable, and not move again until checkout.